PavanRangani/docs/docs/prd/views/requirement.md

     - Form
     - Filing Due Date
       - Only Federal `Filing Due Date` will be shown here.
         - For eg. Suppose one of the tax-return has 1 federal and 1 state return.
-Federal and state returns are filed on two different dates. but `Filing Due Date` will only contain the date of  `Federal` return.
+There are two different `Filing Due Date` for both federal and state return.
+But `Filing Due Date`  will only contain the date of  `Federal` return.
     - Expected Filing Date
       - Only Federal `Expected Filing Date` will be shown here.
+        - For eg. Suppose one of the tax-return has 1 federal and 1 state return.
+There are two different `Expected Filing Date` for both federal and state return.
+But `Expected Filing Date`  will only contain the date of  `Federal` return.
     - Filed Date
       - Only Federal `Filed Date` will be shown here.
+        - For eg. Suppose one of the tax-return has 1 federal and 1 state return.
+There are two different `Filed Date` for both federal and state return.
+But `Filed Date` will only contain the date of `Federal` return.
     - Components
       - P
         - Shows count of components whose status is Pending